-

 Growing Specialty Vegetables for Ethnic Markets in North Carolina (2020)

-Direct Marketing for Small Farms Curriculum Unit (2017)
+Introduction to Wholesale Marketing Curriculum Unit (2017)

 How to Sell Produce to Distributors (2018)